 - Paste Wax and rags to apply and buff

-To make the paint technique look as real – it is important to make sure the surface is as smooth as possible.
+Important: To make the paint technique look real make sure the surface is as smooth as possible.
 Fill in any dents or holes with wood filler or Spackle.
 Sand smooth, then paint.
 Sand in between each coat with fine or wet sand paper to level each coat of paint.
 Clean sanding grit before applying the next coat.

 1. Sand surface smooth with medium grit sandpaper.
 Remove dust and grit with a tack cloth or damp rag.
 Use one coat of primer over surface, let dry.